Apoorvlt/Robot-Selenium-tutoral/README.md

 Feature: Test to add item Scenario: Test sample-todo-app Given I go to sample-todo-app to add item Then I Click on first checkbox and second checkbox When I enter item to add When I click add button Then I should verify the added item

-Now here is the sample test file which is to be executed for the automation test through Lambdatest
+Now here is the sample test file which is to be executed for the automation test through LambdaTest

 ```